A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

-\begin{example} This example is a simplification of the disclosure avoidance system (DAS) for the 2010 US Decennial Census.
+\begin{example} This example is a simplification of the DAS for the 2010 U.S. Decennial Census.
 Represent the 2010 Census data as a list of household records, whose variables include all the household's characteristics, as well as the questionnaire responses from each individual associated with that household.
-The matching variables $\Vmat$ (i.e., swap key) include both the number of voting age persons and the total number of persons in the household. $\Vmat$ also includes a geographic variable $V_g$ (see \cite{uscensusbureauGuidanceGeographyUsers2021}), either the Census tract, county or state of the household.
-(The exact choice of $V_g$ has never been made public by the USCB.) $\Vswap$ are the geographic variables nested underneath $V_g$.
+The matching variables $\Vmat$ (i.e., swap key) include both the number of voting age persons and the total number of persons in the household. $\Vmat$ also includes a geographic variable $V_g$ (see \cite{uscensusbureauGuidanceGeographyUsers2021}), either the census tract, county, or state of the household.
+(To the best of our knowledge, the exact choice of $V_g$ has never been made public by the USCB.) $\Vswap$ are the geographic variables nested underneath $V_g$.
 For example if $V_g$ is the county, then $\Vswap$ is the block and tract of the household.
-All other variables belong to $\Vhold$ -- in particular, the household and person characteristics.
+All other variables belong to $\Vhold$---in particular, the household and person characteristics.
 One can imagine the 2010 DAS as digging up pairs of houses of the same size in the same geographic area and swapping their locations but not changing the houses and their occupants.
-In the 2010 DAS, each household is assigned a risk score based on the USCB's assessment of how unique the household is within its neighbourhood.
+In the 2010 DAS, each household is assigned a risk score based on the USCB's assessment of how unique the household is within its neighborhood.
 These risk scores are used to compute each household's probability of being swapped.
-Every (non-imputed) household has a non-zero swap probability.
-Selected households are then swapped with one of their neighbours.
+Every (non-imputed) household has a nonzero swap probability.
+Selected households are then swapped with one of their neighbors.
 (See Appendix~\ref{appendix2010Swap} for a detailed description of the 2010 DAS and references for this information.) \end{example}